-**This post has been adapted from a patient who experienced this**
+This post has been adapted from a patient who experienced this.

-Let me start by saying I get it — when you're in pain, desperate for answers, and a doctor tells you that surgery is the "only option," it's easy to say yes.
+Let me start by saying I get it.
+When you’re in pain, desperate for answers, and a doctor tells you that surgery is the “only option,” it’s easy to say yes.
 That was me not long ago, curled up on the couch after another painful gallbladder attack, staring at a surgery date circled on my calendar.

 The Gallbladder Isn’t Useless

 I was shocked to learn that the gallbladder isn’t some throwaway organ like we’ve been led to believe.
 It plays a key role in digestion, especially fat digestion.
-Your liver produces bile, but your gallbladder stores and concentrates it — releasing it when needed to break down fats and absorb fat-soluble vitamins (A, D, E, K).
+Your liver produces bile, but your gallbladder stores and concentrates it, releasing it when needed to break down fats and absorb fat-soluble vitamins (A, D, E, K).
 Removing it doesn’t solve the problem; it just reroutes bile in a less efficient way.

 So why was mine so inflamed?
 Why the stones?
 The traditional answer was vague: “It just happens.”
 But The Wellness Way asks a better question: Why is the body doing this?
 That’s the philosophy I started following.